Public Pier — No Fishing License Required

 Another sturgeon caught by “Stan the Man” Low

-Sturgeon are also a possibility at this pier, primarily showing up the same time as the local herring spawns.
-The sturgeon like to vacum up the eggs from the bottom and luckily for local anglers will also ingest a few riggings presented with the proper baits.
+The favorite fish at the pier is probably white sturgeon, a species most common in the winter and spring months, and one that often shows up the same time as the local herring spawns.
+The sturgeon like to vacuum up the eggs from the bottom and luckily for local anglers will also ingest a few riggings presented with the proper baits.
 I have seen the pier surrounded by boats and witnessed multiple hookups taking place both on the boats and on the pier.
 Action isn’t always that fast but it does happen.
 Timing is the key and during the right months it is critical to keep in touch with local anglers or bait shops so that you can find out when the runs begin.
 Also, remember to bring the right baits and the “au natural” choice would be herring and/or herring eggs during these times.
 It’s also good to bring along a buddy to help you net the fish that you hook since it is very tough to bring a large sturgeon up onto a pier.
 Lastly, remember to follow the rules; the only legal size sturgeon are those between 40-60 inches.

 ALWAYS bring a net!
-A 38-pound halibut, stripers and leopard sharks over 40 pounds in weight, and bat rays, sturgeon, and 7-gill sharks approaching and even exceeding 100 pounds have been reported from the pier.
+A 38-pound halibut, large striped bass, leopard sharks over 40 pounds in weight, and bat rays, sturgeon, and 7-gill sharks approaching and even exceeding 100 pounds have been reported from the pier.

 The Pier Rats Speak